vyca2017/content/content/tutorials/clients/graphql-and-jquery.md

 path: /docs/tutorials/graphql-and-jquery
 layout: TUTORIAL
 preview: jquery.png
-shorttitle: How to use GraphQL with jQuery
-description: Build a simple Pokedex application with jQuery
+description: Learn how to use GraphQL with jQuery by building a simple Pokedex example app
 tags:
   - queries
   - mutations